-Don’t Get “Shorted” on Wire Transfers
+Avoid Getting “Shorted” on Wire Transfers

 While your first line of defense for loss reimbursement would be the Financial Institution Bond, there are several conditions within this bond that must be met in order for coverage to apply.
 Here are some procedures to implement to prevent a loss, and make sure, that should you have a loss, the Bond will cover it.

 Yes, there is a chance that these transactions might be legitimate, but the odds are that this is some sort of scam.
 Your customer is probably a victim here, so tread lightly, but firmly.
 Take your time.
 Be sure the transfer request is legitimate and/or the check is legitimate, and that the funds are available for transfer.

 At the same time, you should give the customer their “PIN” number and find out what phone number you should use for “Callbacks”.
 Extreme care should be used in the transference of this information between parties.
 It would probably be a good idea to have a “waiting period” of 10 days to 2 weeks after the signing of the Wire Transfer Agreement before funds are allowed to be transferred.

 For goodness sakes, comply with the Callback procedures described in your Financial Institution Bond.
 The Callback amount will usually be the Bond deductible.
 For example, if your deductible is $50,000, your Callback amount will probably be $50,000.
 This means that you MUST call your customer back at the prearranged number to confirm any wire transfer request in the amount of $50,000 or more.

 These steps should be presented to the customer in the light of THEIR best interest, which indeed it is.
 The criminals are out there folks, and they are looking for ways to get to this area of banking.